-Twelve universities in Australia currently offer graduate medical programmes to both domestic and international students.
-Seven medical courses offer the degree of Doctor of Medicine (MD) while five medical courses accord the Bachelor of Medicine, Bachelor of Surgery (MB, BS).
-Additionally, only Monash University and 11 other Australasian medical schools admit students into an undergraduate program of five or six years' period (either BSc/MBBS or MBBS).
+Eleven universities in Australia currently offer graduate medical programmes to both domestic and international students.
+Additionally, only Monash University and 7 other Australasian medical schools admit students into an undergraduate program of five or six years' period.

 While each university varies in their admission requirements, depending on their programs' goals and emphases, the graduate entry medicine (GEM) universities listed on this page require candidates to sit the GAMSAT (or MCAT for international students).
 Academic performance in an undergraduate degree and interview skills are also vital considerations in the schools' selection criteria.
 Most universities provide details regarding average to minimum GPA and GAMSAT scores in a pool of applicants.
 On the other hand, some universities are unable to provide definite figures because of the unique assessment methods they use and the variety of places they offer to applicants.
 For students who wish to obtain more accurate information, please refer to the university website provided in each link below.

 Of the over 10 000 students worldwide who sit the GAMSAT every year, approximately 75% intend to apply to Australian medical schools (unofficial figures).
 Some students, of course, intend to apply to other professional schools such as graduate entry dentistry at the University of Sydney or dentistry or optometry at Melbourne University.